redis-field-engineering/dynatrace-activegate-for-redis-enterprise/docs/TroubleShootingGuide.md

 The plugin collects data from the [Redis Enterprise API](https://storage.googleapis.com/rlecrestapi/rest-html/http_rest_api.html) and submits that data to Dynatrace via Active Gate

-All commands below us the redis.cluster.fqdn as the Redis Enterprise cluster fully qualified domain name and all commands should be run on the Active Gate node.
+All commands below use the redis.cluster.fqdn as the Redis Enterprise cluster fully qualified domain name and all commands should be run on the Active Gate node.

 ### Check Cluster DNS Resolution